stareat/wahoo-kickr-bike-shift-display/README.md

-# Externam Display for WAHOO KICKR BIKE SHIFT
+# External Display for WAHOO KICKR BIKE SHIFT
 Code is written for LILYGO T-Display-S3 and DIsplays the following Bluetooth Low Energy (BLE) Date:

 - Gearing ratio (as set in the wahoo app) and what gears you are currently in.
 Information (text and graphic) will update when shifting.